Community of Interest and/or Community of Practice

 - Limit teleconferences to preparing for meetings or reviewing status.
 Face-to-face meetings are required to get the work done.
 Teleconferences have limited benefit for working through complex issues.

 - Have important tasks and announcements distributed by a high ranking leader to those with authority.
 This tends to get people's attention and increases the level of cooperation.
-For example, official "taskers" need to be sent by a government representative to other government representatives when many of the CoI players are contractors.
+For example, a government representative needs to send official "taskers" to other government representatives when many of the CoI players are contractors.

 - Have fewer but longer meetings.
 This improves the chance of retaining the same players and helps eliminate the problem of restarting and retracing steps and agreements made at previous meetings for the benefit of new players.